samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 |`refresh_token`{:.param} |Refresh token used to obtain a new access token.
 |`old_access_token`{:.param} |The old token issued to the client.

-Here is how the Authorization header looks like:

-    Authorization: bearer <old_access_token>

 **Example request**

 ~~~